dgroomes/jshell-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Implement `basic/`
-* Can we execute jshell without compiling the program source code?
+* SKIPPED (no, not possible) Can we execute jshell without compiling the program source code?
 Similar to the single-file source code support?
 * Implement `with-gradle/`.
 It should be taken directly from <https://github.com/dgroomes/gradle-playground/tree/main/plugin>.
 * Can the `basic` and `with-libraries` sub-projects be define as Gradle "included builds"?
 To be clerr, they are not Gradle projects but to get the convenience of "Clone a repo and open it in the IDE" I want to technically define them